 If you want to install Prism for a different DCC version, you can double click a path on the right side of the dialog.
 For 3ds Max and Maya this only works in the “custom” line.
 A new dialog opens and lets you select a different path (for example to install Prism for an older Houdini version).

 You can also add and remove DCC integrations of Prism after the installation in the “DCC apps” tab of the Prism settings.

 To uninstall Prism, you have to execute the “Uninstall” file in the Prism installation directory.
 This will remove all Prism integrations and startmenu entry of Prism.
 Then you can delete the Prism installation directory manually.
 In some programs (like Houdini) the Prism shelf needs to be deleted manually.
 Your projects, scenefiles and renderings will remain unaffected.

-Unless not otherwise stated in the installation setup, you can update Prism simply by installing another version of Prism.
+You can update Prism simply by installing another version of Prism.
 It’s not necessary to uninstall the previous version.

 The installer which you can find on the downloads page of the Prism website is the latest stable release.
 If you want to use the latest feature additions and bugfixes you can update your Prism version to the latest “development” version, which is available in the official Prism GitHub repository.